mattmassicotte/Empire/README.md

 The code generated for a `@IndexKeyRecord` type makes it a compile-time error to write invalid queries.

-As a consequence of a limited query capability, you must model your data by starting with the queries you need to support.
+As a consequence of the limited query capability, you must model your data by starting with the queries you need to support.
 This can require denormalization, which may or may not be appropriate for your expected number of records.

 ### Format